-You have 2 ways to get your hands on it: either join my FB community Sleep For Success or sign up for my emails.
+You have 2 ways to get your hands on it: either join my FB community Sleep and Insomnia Help for Adults or sign up for my emails.
 Either way, you’ll get even more tantalizing tips and helpful handouts to support your best sleep.

 Now, I realize that some of you may already be following all these sleep “rules.”
 If that’s you, and you still aren’t sleeping, first of all I want you to know that it’s not your fault.
 It means that there's something going on in your body that is keeping you awake.
 The good news is that we can figure it out and get your zombie self back to sleeping great.

 If you want to find out how, let’s chat.
 At the very least, you’ll find out what’s keeping you maddeningly awake at night so you have hope that you can sleep again.
 At the most, you’ll learn what you can do to fix it so you wake up every day rested, full of energy and ready to achieve all your goals.